wallissonisaac/wallissonisaac/README.md

   Wallisson Isaac
 </h1>

 - 👋 Hi, I’m Wallisson Isaac from Brazil (🇧🇷) and I decided to head into in this Development's World.
-I'm studying some projects proposed by the RocketSeat, Alura and other courses' area.
-Nowadays, I'm a informatic professional.
+Nowadays, I'm a Java Developer.
 - 👀 I’m interested in Java, Spring, Angular, JavaScript, Typescript.
 - 🌱 I’m currently learning NodeJS.
 - 💞️ I’m looking to collaborate on future projects in enterprises focused in development.